What you need to know about the Moveable Transactions Act:

 Previously, the only way to create fixed security over moveable property in Scotland was by way of a pledge.
 This required physical or symbolic delivery of the asset.
 The Act creates a new statutory pledge which will enable fixed security to be taken over certain moveable assets.
 Perfection is by registration in a new Register of Statutory Pledges without the need for delivery.

 The previous law relating to security over contractual rights was uncertain and out of date.
-The Act clarifies key issues: the debtor can be notified of the security electronically; future claims can be assigned; the debtor can perform to the assignor pending an event of default.
+The Act clarifies key issues: the debtor can be notified of the security electronically; future claims can be assigned; and the debtor can perform to the assignor pending an event of default removing any requirement of control over the assigned claims.
 Registration of the security in the Register of Assignations will be possible as an alternative to notifying the debtor of the security.

 How will this impact on asset finance, receivables finance and invoice finance?